fusionjs/fusionjs/README.md

 ## Try it out

-If you're interested in giving Fusion.js a shot, [Getting started](https://fusionjs.com/docs/getting-started/) and [Core concepts](https://fusionjs.com/docs/learn-fusion/core-concepts) are great places to start.
+If you're interested in giving Fusion.js a shot, [Overview](https://fusionjs.com/docs/overview/) and [Core concepts](https://fusionjs.com/docs/learn-fusion/core-concepts) are great places to start.

 ## Contributing